Inverted Nipple Correction

 11. When can I resume normal activities after nipple correction surgery?

 You can already resume your usual activities the following day.
 However, it is important that you protect your nipples from any trauma.
-Some surgeons specify that patient should avoid aggressive physical activities or contact sports for at least 4 weeks after the procedure.
+Some surgeons specify that patients should avoid aggressive physical activities or contact sports for at least 4 weeks after the procedure.

 12. Will I still be able to breastfeed after nipple correction surgery?